 Provided they have an opportunity each day to run around and burn off energy, both breeds will be happy spending the rest of their time relaxing on the couch!

 Whippets come in a wide variety of gorgeous cross breeds.
-Find out more about Whippet mixes in our super detailed guide!
+Find out more about Whippet mixes in my super detailed guide!

 Where Greyhounds enjoy more mental stimulation and independence, Whippets are generally more playful and prefer company.